TomPenguin/notion-md-crawler/README.md

 #### Parameters:

 - `options.client` (NotionClient): Notion client.
-- `options.serializerStrategy` (SerializerStrategy, Optional): Used to customize the serializer.
+- `options.serializers` (Serializers, Optional): Used to customize the serializer.
 - `rootPageId` (string): Id of the root page to be crawled.

 #### Returns: